kulbir-ahluwalia/Learning-to-use-terminal-git-tmux-jupyter/README.md

 7. A period as the first character in the file name indicates that it’s a hidden file.
 For example, **~/.tmux.conf** is a hidden file at the location **~**.
 8. ~ refers to the path **/home/kulbir**
 9. To check your working directory, use the command **pwd**.
 It will tell you the path of the current working directory.
+10. You probably know this, but yes, I will write it.
+The shortcut to open the terminal is **Ctrl+Alt+T**.

 Using the copy command with Recursive search (-R for recursive and -i for interactive):- Note:-